multitheftauto/mtasa-blue/utils/localization/README.md

 These scripts will run in a native Python 3 environment.
 You can install from the website or appstore as appropriate.

 # Setting up development environment

 For testing, a Conda environment is provided.
-This is the reccomended distribution for installing Python on Windows.
+This is the recommended distribution for installing Python on Windows.

 ## Step 1: Download Miniconda3

 Download available here: https://docs.conda.io/en/latest/miniconda.html

 ## Step 2: Open Terminal